Gs120305/Demo-Repo/README.md

 # Demo-Repo
 This is my first Repsitory
 <br>
-Welcome I am Learning about github
+Welcome I am Learning about Git